 If too much choice is going to slow you down, you might want to look elsewhere.

 Paperform is a more traditional form builder but it aims to find that sweet spot between speed and customisability.
-Its user interface is sleek and Paperform has done a decent job of making extensive opitons easy to navigate.
-The dowside of extensive options is you have to spend time going through them all – only you can decide if this is a productivity issue for you.
+Its user interface is sleek and Paperform has done a decent job of making extensive options easy to navigate.
+The downside of extensive options is you have to spend time going through them all – only you can decide if this is a productivity issue for you.

 There’s also a Paperform Agency version if you want to use this tool for your customers.

 10. Google Forms (The free, flexible form builder)